Securing Genealogy Research Data

 Although I do a great job of backing up my data, I have not done any estate planning relating to my research and work.
 I assume that my family knows the importance, but I need to make sure and put it all in writing, talk to them, and plan out what to do with items they don’t want.

-Here are the things that Thomas suggest we do
+Here are the things to do:

 √ Take Inventory